Preparing to relocate to Denmark

 Learning Danish

-If you or your accompanying partner wish to learn Danish before coming to Denmark, Aarhus University collaborates with several language schools hat provide pre-arrival Danish courses or online platforms.
-Below you see the different options.
+If you or your accompanying partner wish to learn Danish before coming to Denmark, Aarhus University (AU) collaborates with several language schools that provide pre-arrival Danish courses or online platforms.
+Read about the different options below.

 Pre-arrival Danish digital learning platform with A2B